Akhileshait/fintrack/README.md

  <h2>Features</h2>
  <p>1.
 Allow user to track their finances on regular basis.</p>
  <p>2.
 Helps user via visual representation of their money stats.</p>
  <p>3.
-User can add new transaction and select their its category and type i.e. expense/income.</p>
+User can add new transaction and select its category and type i.e. expense/income.</p>
  <p>4.
 Allow users to keep track of balances in various accounts.</p>
  <h2>Download Application</h2>
  <p><a href="https://drive.google.com/file/d/1W5YT3B2neqCBaljxHmYIh4llBcjnadyJ/view?usp=drivesdk">CLick Here</a> to download application from google drive.</p>